-Written by CMSE Safety Consultant Jake Bumpus
+Written by Occupli Safety Consultant Jake Bumpus

 According to the Institution of Chemical Engineers (IChemE), a Hazard and Operability (HAZOP) Study is “a detailed method for systematic examination of a well-defined process or operation, either planned or existing.”
 Commonly accredited to Trevor Kletz while working as a Safety Manager at ICI, it is now a widely used Process Hazard Analysis (PHA) methodology across the process and chemical industries.